 Once your hens start laying, you’ll need nesting boxes for them.
 These don’t have to be actual prefab nesting boxes, but there are a lot of easy options you can prime!

-We have a row of 6 constructed out of solid oak.
+We have a row of 6 solid oak boxes.
 These came out a friends old barn and were in pretty rough shape, but we removed the rotted bottom board and replaced them with scrap wood that was in good shape, painted them, and added a perching ledge.

 We placed ours up higher with a ladder to keep predators out of eggs and better use the space in our coop.
 But you can place them closer to ground level as well.

 It’s also not a bad idea to use curtains.
 Hens egg production is increased when they have a private, clean place to lay.
-Some people even put fresh herbs in the boxes to keep them fresh and stimulate laying.
-I mean if you’re already growing your own you likely have an abundance, so why not share with the girls?!
+Some people even put fresh herbs and essential oils in the boxes to keep them fresh and stimulate laying.
+I mean if you’re already growing your own herbs or using oils you likely have an abundance, so why not share with the girls?!

 The boxes will need bedding just like the floor.
 Once again, you can use pine shavings, straw, or these handy nesting pads.